more information....

 minute delay.

-To avoid such errors, standardized measurement techniques based on sound physical and physiological principles must be used.
+Standardized measurement techniques based on sound physical and physiological principles must be used to avoid such errors.
 As a general rule, a sample should be measured as soon as possible after being removed from the plant.

 PMS Sealable BagsIf it is unavoidable to have a short time delay between excising the leaf from the plant, you should place the leaf in a reflective, sealable bag.
 This sealable bag will minimise the loss of water from the leaf for a short period of time.